theoqtds/ai-committee/ai-committee-architecture.md

-# AI Committee — Architecture (Side-Project Edition)
+# AI Committee — Architecture

 A small multi-personality AI decision system: a Go backend sends a question to a handful of Python "personality" agents, each answers using its own LLM (local or API), and the